-Real estate: The real estate sector valued at US\$ 350B in FY24 is expected to grow to US\$ 819B by FY29 with a projected CAGR of ~19%.
-Urbanization, rental market expansion, and property price appreciation are expected to drive growth in CY24.
+Real estate: The real estate sector valued at US\$ 415B in FY25 is expected to grow to US\$ 971B by FY30 with a projected CAGR of ~19%.
+Urbanization, rental market expansion, and property price appreciation are drove growth in CY24.
 The Government has allowed FDI of up to 100% for townships and settlements development projects.
-In the FY25 interim Budget, Finance Minister Ms. Nirmala Sitharaman announced a boost for India's affordable housing sector by adding 2 Cr more houses to the flagship scheme PMAY-U.
+In the FY25 interim Budget, Finance Minister Ms. Nirmala Sitharaman had announced a boost for India's affordable housing sector by adding 2 Cr more houses to the flagship scheme PMAY-U, further driving the growth of the sector.